7

 Laurel

-When it was incorporated in 1883, Laurel was one of the wealthiest towns in Delaware.
-That was until a fire in the summer of 1899 destroyed the entire north side of Market Street.
-Nowadays, the town is a mostly rural community with comparatively lower priced homes.
-Parts of Laurel’s bustling past are still evident with 15 local sites on the
+When it was incorporated in 1883, Laurel was one of the wealthiest towns in Delaware until a fire in the summer of 1899 destroyed the north side of Market Street.
+Today, the town is a mostly rural community with comparatively lower-priced homes.
+Parts of Laurel’s past are still visible: The area has 15 sites on the National Register of Historic

 • Average Value